strap/strap_docsite/README.md

 # README #

-Strap Docs as a Node.js project
+curaNEXUS Docs as a Node.js project